dvdzkwsk/react-redux-starter-kit/README.md

 #### `npm run dev:nw`
 Same as `npm run dev` but opens the debug tools in a new window.

+**Note:** you'll need to allow popups in Chrome, or you'll see an error: [issue 110](https://github.com/davezuko/react-redux-starter-kit/issues/110)

 #### `npm run dev:no-debug`
 Same as `npm run dev` but disables devtools.